· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 R Pixton

-Close up showing the arrival sidings on the left of Bordesley yard with a mix of full open top wagons and vans in evidence
+Close up of the arrival sidings on the left of Bordesley yard with a mix of wagons and vans in evidence

 Ref: gwrbg1333a